Products

 • Inner clinic

-Dental clinics that aren't clean may suggest that the staff isn't following certain protocols and standards.
-The most important responsibility of healthcare workers is ensuring the tools they use are clean and sterilized.
+Dental clinics that aren’t clean may suggest that the staff isn’t following specific protocols and standards.
+One of the most critical responsibilities of healthcare workers is ensuring the tools they use are clean and sterilized.
 If not, unclean tools could put the patient at risk of infection.

 12. They Have a Bad Online Reputation

 If a dentist has a bad reputation, this is a major red flag.
-If they are not suggested by the people you know and have negative feedback online and on social media, it is essential to find a new dentist.
+If the people you know don’t recommend them and they have consistently negative reviews online, it’s essential to find a new dentist.

 4 Tips for Preventing Dental Scams